simp/pupmod-simp-simplib/REFERENCE.md

 Generates/retrieves a random password string or its hash for a passed identifier.

+* Supports 2 implementations:
+  * libkv
+    * Persists the passwords using libkv.
+    * Terminates catalog compilation if `password_options` contains invalid parameters, any libkv operation fails or the password cannot be created in the allotted time.
+  * Legacy
+    * Uses
+      `Puppet.settings[:vardir]/simp/environments/$environment/simp_autofiles/gen_passwd/`
+      as the destination directory for password storage.
+    * Terminates catalog compilation if the password storage directory cannot be created/accessed by the Puppet user, the password cannot be created in the allotted time, or files not owned by the Puppet user are present in the password storage directory.
+* To enable libkv implementation, set `simplib::passgen::libkv` to `true` in hieradata.
+When that setting absent or false, legacy mode will be used.
+* The minimum length password that this function will return is `8` characters.

+#### `simplib::passgen(String[1] $identifier, Optional[Hash] $password_options, Optional[Hash] $libkv_options)`

+Generates/retrieves a random password string or its hash for a passed identifier.

+* Supports 2 implementations:
+  * libkv
+    * Persists the passwords using libkv.
+    * Terminates catalog compilation if `password_options` contains invalid parameters, any libkv operation fails or the password cannot be created in the allotted time.
+  * Legacy
+    * Uses
+      `Puppet.settings[:vardir]/simp/environments/$environment/simp_autofiles/gen_passwd/`
+      as the destination directory for password storage.
+    * Terminates catalog compilation if the password storage directory cannot be created/accessed by the Puppet user, the password cannot be created in the allotted time, or files not owned by the Puppet user are present in the password storage directory.
+* To enable libkv implementation, set `simplib::passgen::libkv` to `true` in hieradata.
+When that setting absent or false, legacy mode will be used.
+* The minimum length password that this function will return is `8` characters.

+Returns: `String` Password or password hash specified.

+* When the `last` password option is `true`, the password is determined as follows:

+  * If the last password exists in the key/value store, uses the existing last password.
+  * Otherwise, if the current password exists in the key/value store, uses the existing current password.
+  * Otherwise, creates and stores a new password as the current password, and then uses this new password

+* When `last` option is `false`, the password is determined as follows:

+  * If the current password doesn't exist in the key/value store, creates and stores a new password as the current password, and then uses this new password.
+  * Otherwise, if the current password exists in the key/value store and it has an appropriate length, uses the current password.
+  * Otherwise, stores the current password as the last password, creates and stores a new password as the current password, and then uses this new password.

+Raises:
+* `Exception` if `password_options` contains invalid parameters, a libkv operation fails, or password generation times out

+##### `identifier`

+Data type: `String[1]`

+Unique `String` to identify the password usage.
+Must conform to the following:
+* Identifier must contain only the following characters:
+  * a-z
+  * A-Z
+  * 0-9
+  * The following special characters: `._:-/`
+* Identifier may not contain '/./' or '/../' sequences.

+##### `password_options`

+Data type: `Optional[Hash]`

+Password options

+Options:

+* **'last'** `Boolean`: Whether to return the last generated password.
+Defaults to `false`.
+* **'length'** `Integer[8]`: Length of the new password.
+Defaults to `32`.
+* **Enum[true,false,'md5',sha256','sha512']]** `Enum[true,false,'md5',sha256','sha512']] 'hash'sha256' a `Hash` of the password instead of the password itself.
+Defaults to `false`.  `true` is equivalent to 'sha256'.`: 'hash' Return a `Hash` of the password instead of the password itself.
+Defaults to `false`.  `true` is equivalent to 'sha256'.
+* **'complexity'** `Integer[0,2]`: Specifies the types of characters to be used in the password
+  * `0` => Default.
+Use only Alphanumeric characters in your password (safest)
+  * `1` => Add reasonably safe symbols
+  * `2` => Printable ASCII
+* **'complex_only'** `Boolean`: Whether to use only the characters explicitly added by the complexity rules.
+For example, when `complexity` is `1`, create a password from only safe symbols.
+Defaults to `false`.
+* **'gen_timeout_seconds'** `Variant[Integer[0],Float[0]]`: Maximum time allotted to generate the password.
+  * Value of `0` disables the timeout.
+  * Defaults to `30`.

+##### `libkv_options`

+Data type: `Optional[Hash]`

+libkv configuration when in libkv mode.

+  * Will be merged with `libkv::options`.
+  * All keys are optional.

+Options:

+* **'app_id'** `String`: Specifies an application name that can be used to identify which backend configuration to use via fuzzy name matching, in the absence of the `backend` option.

+  * More flexible option than `backend`.
+  * Useful for grouping together libkv function calls found in different catalog resources.
+  * When specified and the `backend` option is absent, the backend will be selected preferring a backend in the merged `backends` option whose name exactly matches the `app_id`, followed by the longest backend name that matches the beginning of the `app_id`, followed by the `default` backend.
+  * When absent and the `backend` option is also absent, this function will use the `default` backend.
+* **'backend'** `String`: Definitive name of the backend to use.

+  * Takes precedence over `app_id`.
+  * When present, must match a key in the `backends` option of the merged options Hash or the function will fail.
+  * When absent in the merged options, this function will select the backend as described in the `app_id` option.
+* **'backends'** `Hash`: Hash of backend configurations

+  * Each backend configuration in the merged options Hash must be a Hash that has the following keys:

+    * `type`:  Backend type.
+    * `id`:  Unique name for the instance of the backend.
+(Same backend type can be configured differently).

+   * Other keys for configuration specific to the backend may also be present.
+* **'environment'** `String`: Puppet environment to prepend to keys.

+  * When set to a non-empty string, it is prepended to the key used in the backend operation.
+  * Should only be set to an empty string when the key being accessed is truly global.
+  * Defaults to the Puppet environment for the node.
+* **'softfail'** `Boolean`: Whether to ignore libkv operation failures.

+  * When `true`, this function will return a result even when the operation failed at the backend.
+  * When `false`, this function will fail when the backend operation failed.
+  * Defaults to `false`.

+### simplib::passgen::legacy

+Type: Ruby 4.x API

+Generates/retrieves a random password string or its hash for a passed identifier.

 * Uses `Puppet.settings[:vardir]/simp/environments/$environment/simp_autofiles/gen_passwd/`
   as the destination directory for password storage.
 * The minimum length password that this function will return is `8`